 Your bone density indicates you likely have osteoporosis.

 Your Z-score is the number of standard deviations above or below what's normally expected for someone of your age, sex, weight, and ethnic or racial origin.
-If your Z-score is significantly higher or lower than the average, it may suggest that something other than aging is causing abnormal bone loss.
-If your doctor can identify the underlying problem, that condition can often be treated and the bone loss slowed or stopped.
+If your Z-score is significantly higher or lower than the average, you may need additional tests to determine the cause of the problem.